 Founded by a Maya archaeologist in 1982, Far Horizons specializes in upscale, educational tours throughout the world.
 For the first decade, our trips tended to highlight the archaeology of the Maya World, but as the years have passed our destinations have expanded to include most of the world.

 People often ask what separates Far Horizons from other tour companies.
 With over 35 years in the travel business and extensive first-hand knowledge of our destinations, we are able to provide our clients with unparalleled individual attention, starting with the first phone call or email until you return home, a happy and enriched traveler.
 The yachts and other vessels we charter offer exclusivity and luxury, and we never combine our groups with other organizations.
 Traveling with a maximum of only 14 participants allows us to stay in elegant stylish hotels and dine on creative cuisine in distinctive restaurants that do not cater to tour groups.
 For your enjoyment, you can spread out in the buses we use, relish large rooms even if you are a single, and savor close-up attention from our study leaders who are with you from the first day of the tour until the last – 24/7.
 With our 85% return rate, we are proud that our learning vacations offer a rich educational experience, the camaraderie with fellow travelers who share like interests, and of course, a healthy dose of fun.

-As a tour company that benefits from the cultural and natural riches of our destinations, we are aware that funding for science is an ongoing challenge.
+As a tour company that benefits from the cultural and historic riches of our destinations, we are aware that funding for science is an ongoing challenge.
 From the first Far Horizons trip in 1983 we have had a policy of donating to archaeological and other scientific projects.
 Upon registering for a tour, our clients are asked to write a separate check to a specific project that we designate (normally a 501 (c) 3 that is tax deductible) and we also include other contributions within the cost of the tour.
 This has created a bond with the academic community that has allowed us to organize private entrée events that are specially arranged only for Far Horizons’ groups.